Fire and rescue services

 If you’re travelling via Chile, ensure you meet all current entry or transit requirements.

-You'll need a valid yellow fever vaccination certificate to enter Guatemala.
+Depending on where you’ve travelled, you may need a valid yellow fever vaccination certificate to enter Guatemala.
 Some airlines may want to see one when you leave.

 More information: